 One from an academic or professional contact (e.g. internship supervisor, team leader)

 They should be signed, on letterhead (if possible), and provide concrete, personalised insight into your skills and motivation for joining GRACE.
-See the detailed recommendation section for format guidelines.

 Your motivation letter is an opportunity to show us who you are beyond your academic records and explain why you are a great fit for the GRACE Joint Master’s Programme.